deniz-oezdemir/Pipex/README.md

 * `pid_t` is a data type in C that represents a process ID, which is a unique identifier assigned to each process in a Unix-like operating system.
 It is commonly used in functions and system calls related to process management.
 Using `pid_t` ensures portability and consistency when working with process IDs across different systems.

 * When the function `int main(int ac, char **av, char **ev)` is executed, the `ev` contains the environment variables (intended to be passed onto `execve`).
 These variables may include information such as the user's home directory, the path to executable files, and other configuration settings.
+Type `env` in your terminal to see what is included.

 * The `int pipe(int fd[2])` function establishes a unidirectional communication channel between two processes, creating an array of two integers `fd` where `fd[0]` is utilized for reading from the pipe, and `fd[1]` is used for writing to the pipe (refer to second graph in source 1).